ansys/pyensight/doc/source/calc_functions.rst

 ``ElemToNode(any parts, element-based scalar or vector).``

-Averages an element based variable to produce a node-based variable.
+Averages an element-based variable to produce a node-based variable.

 For each **node[i]** → :math:`\text{val += (elem[j]->val * elem[j]->wt) | node[i]}`